Appearance

 Accessing return values

-- navigate to your original workflow that opens the popup
+- Navigate to the original workflow that opens the popup.

 Common use cases